-COMMON HEARTBURN MYTHS AND FACTS
+COMMON HEARTBURN MYTHS

 Heartburn myths, home remedies, and “cures” may actually worsen your symptoms and lead to more serious health problems.
 That’s why separating fact from fiction is essential when it comes to treating and managing heartburn.

-These are just some questions many people have when it comes to finding heartburn relief, especially when they are not using over-the-counter medicines.
-However, well-intentioned myths like these can actually be so misleading that they prevent you from finding real, effective solutions for lasting relief.
+These are just some questions you might have when it comes to finding relief for your symptoms, especially when you’re looking for at-home heartburn remedies.
+However well-intentioned, myths like these can prevent you from finding real, effective solutions for lasting relief.
 Read on to learn more about the truths behind common myths that surround heartburn.

 HEARTBURN RELIEF MYTHS

-Milk Calms Heartburn Symptoms
+Myth: Milk Calms Heartburn Symptoms

-Vinegar Is Safe for Heartburn Relief
+Myth: Apple Cider Vinegar Is Safe for Heartburn Relief

-Alkaline Water Can Help Relieve Heartburn
+Myth: Alkaline Water Can Help Relieve Heartburn

-Peppermint Is an Effective Heartburn Solution
+Myth: Peppermint Is an Effective Heartburn Solution

 Far from it.
 Some people consume peppermint tea, candies, and oil in an effort to cool and relieve heartburn.
 Though peppermint has been used as a dietary supplement to treat a variety of problems from irritable bowel syndrome to headaches and muscle aches, it is also more likely to cause heartburn.
 In a study conducted on acid reflux risk factors, people who consumed peppermint tea generally experienced more heartburn than those who didn’t.3

-Heartburn Is Only Caused by Certain Foods
+Myth: Heartburn Is Only Caused by Certain Foods

-Heartburn Is an Indication of Heart Attack
+Myth: Heartburn Is an Indication of Heart Attack

-There Are Effective Home Cures for Frequent Heartburn
+Myth: There Are Effective Home Cures for Frequent Heartburn

-You Will Always Have to Live with Heartburn
+Myth: You Will Always Have to Live with Heartburn

 This isn’t true.
 Heartburn affects about 20 percent of people in the U.S., and having heartburn once in a while is common, but suffering nighttime heartburn or frequent heartburn on two or more days per week can have a big effect on your life.
-While there may be no known cure for heartburn, some over-the-counter (OTC) treatments can help you experience lasting relief.
+While there’s no known cure for heartburn, over-the-counter (OTC) treatments can help you experience lasting relief.
 Proton pump inhibitors (PPIs) such as Nexium 24HR offer 24-hour relief from heartburn, so you can go about your daily life without constantly worrying about your symptoms.
 Your doctor can also talk to you about how to stop heartburn using OTC medicines.

+Understanding common heartburn myths can help you avoid causing further discomfort.
+For quick, effective frequent heartburn relief, try Nexium 24HR to stop acid before it starts.
 Use as directed for 14 days to treat frequent heartburn.
 Nexium 24HR may take 1-4 days for full effect.